For too many retailers, the solution is a frequent-shopper discount program.

 On its face, a customer discount program can seem like a good idea.
 It seems like you’re telling customers that their loyalty has earned them a little extra money in their pockets.

-Exceptional Service.
+6. Exceptional Service.
 This one is a no-brainer.
 Every single one of your customers should expect and receive exceptional customer service.
-Loyal customers make it easy to take that service to an even higher level.
+Loyal customers make taking that service to an even higher level easy.
 They give you all of the information you need to create a personalized experience every time they walk through the door.
 Using long-established rapport, your salespeople can reward loyalty by making the shopping experience unique to the individual shopper.

 Give 'em What They Want

 You have loyal customers because you’re already giving them what they want.
 Hopefully, that doesn’t involve discounts and markdowns.
-If it does, they’re not really loyal customers, they’re just looking for low prices and that’s a battle you can’t win.
+If it does, they’re not really loyal customers, they’re just looking for low prices, and that’s a battle you can’t win.

 If you’re winning loyalty the right way, with the best products and service, then you want to continue giving them more of the same.
-You simply need to step up your game and make the experience even more meaningful for your loyal followers.
+You need to step up your game and make the experience even more meaningful for your loyal followers.

 That’s the way to build your customer loyalty program.